WPNET/wp-server-cli/README.md

 # wp-server
 `wp-server` is a command-line tool for managing common server and site-specific operations.
-It provides "site" users with simple CLI tools for tasks such as restarting services, managing caches and adjusting timeouts and max upload limits.
+It provides "site" users with simple CLI tools for tasks such as restarting services, managing caches, and adjusting PHP and web server settings.

+## Features

+- **Service Management**: Restart PHP, Nginx, MySQL, and Redis services
+- **PHP Configuration**: Set timeout, memory limit, max upload size, and max input variables
+- **Web Server Configuration**: Configure Nginx settings for upload size and timeouts
+- **Cache Management**: Purge page and object caches (requires SpinupWP plugin)
+- **PHP FPM Pool Configuration**: All PHP settings are written directly to PHP-FPM pool config files for the site user

 ## Installation